 In Wisconsin’s early history, expansion of settlements called for the draining of much of the marshy wetlands in which the eastern massasauga thrived, leaving this unique species little habitat.
 In fact, up until 1975, the eastern massasauga was hunted down and killed with the express intent of reducing their numbers.
 They were viewed as pests who threatened livestock and humans.
 And in many areas today similar feelings still exist about rattlesnakes and have helped put the eastern massasauga where it is today—listed as Endangered of extinction in Wisconsin and listed federally as Threatened (meaning at risk of becoming an Endangered Species).

-In truth, Wisconsin’s rattlesnakes do a lot of hard work in maintaining Wisconsin’s wild areas.
+In truth, Wisconsin’s rattlesnakes (and other snakes) do a lot of hard work in maintaining Wisconsin’s wild areas.
 As a predator, they help control rodent populations that might otherwise damage crops or spread disease.
 They are also prey, providing other predators like owls, eagles, coyotes, and wolves with a critical source of food.
 The complex relationships between animals as predator and prey are what keep the wild food chain strong.

-Rich Staffen, a conservation biologist with the Wisconsin Department of Natural Resources, helped us understand what this new status means and how it will impact future conservation efforts.
+Rich Staffen, a conservation biologist with the Wisconsin Department of Natural Resources, helped us understand what this new status means and how it will impact future snake conservation efforts.

-Hopefully the conservation efforts that result from the new federal designation under the Endangered Species Act will ensure that the eastern massasauga will live in Wisconsin for decades to come.
+Hopefully the new federal designation will both increase awareness and lend a sense of urgency to increase conservation efforts so that the eastern massasauga might live in Wisconsin for decades to come.

 The Natural Resources Foundation of Wisconsin is helping protect the eastern massasauga rattlesnake and Wisconsin’s other threatened snakes.
 Learn more and make a donation today to support Wisconsin’s wildlife.